Student Policies & Resources

 Interim Measures

-The RCC/RWC may choose to impose interim measures on the Respondent in order to ensure the safety of the University Community.
-Interim measures may be imposed as a result of a Report or a Complaint, and are to be as minimally restrictive as possible.
-The Complainant will be made aware of any Interim Measures imposed by the RCC/RWC.
+The SRCC/RWC may choose to impose interim measures on the Respondent in order to ensure the safety of the University Community.
+Interim measures may be imposed because of a Disclosure, Report, or Complaint, and are to be as minimally restrictive as possible.
+The Complainant will be made aware of any Interim Measures imposed by the SRCC/RWC.

 Interim measures may include: